steinwurf/steinwurf-docs/source/getting_started.rst

 Obtain a Steinwurf License
 --------------------------

-Before you download or use Kodo you **MUST** obtain a valid license.
+Before you download or use libraries, you **MUST** obtain a valid license.

 * If you will use Kodo for **research and educational** purposes, please fill out this form_ to obtain a Research License.

-* If you will **evaluate or test** Kodo in a commercial context, you can obtain a Commercial Evaluation License for a license fee.
+* If you will **evaluate or test** Kodo or Score in a commercial context, you can obtain a Commercial Evaluation License for a license fee.
 You can fill out this form_ or contact us at sales@steinwurf.com.

 * For a general **commercial license**, contact us at sales@steinwurf.com.